Ferrari F8: Specifications and performance

 The F8 Tributo uses the same engine from the 488 Pista, a 3.9 L twin-turbocharged V8 engine with a power output of 720 PS at 8000 rpm and 770 Nm of torque at 3250 rpm, making it the most powerful V8-powered Ferrari produced to date.
 The exhaust layout and the Inconel manifolds have been completely modified up to the terminals.
-The F8 Tributo also uses turbo rev sensors, developed in the 488 Challenge, to maximise the efficiency of the turbochargers based on the demand for power from the pedal.
-The transmission is a 7-speed dual clutch automatic unit with improved gear ratios.
+The F8 Tributo utilizes rev sensors, originally developed for the 488 Challenge, to optimize turbocharger efficiency based on power demand from the pedal.
+It uses a 7-speed dual-clutch automatic transmission with enhanced gear ratios.